 Deadlines: If you complete this task by the 50pt deadline, you will receive 50 points toward your final grade.
-If not, but you complete it by the 40pt deadline, you will receive 40 points toward your final grade.
 If not, you receive no points.

 9.1 Router

 We have several routers available to you.
 You may be assigned a specific router, or you may be able to select a router.